-Overall, the SCR has seen a year on year increase of USD13.2m, from USD252.7m to USD265.9m.
+Overall, the SCR has seen a year on year increase of USD1.0m, from USD265.9m to USD266.9m.

-Minimum Capital Requirement (MCR)
+8.3 Minimum Capital Requirement (MCR)

-The MCR calculation is based on the net value of technical provisions as at the valuation date, 20 February 2018 and the net retained premiums in the last 12 months.
+The MCR calculation is based on the net value of technical provisions as at the valuation date, 20 February 2019 and the net retained premiums in the last 12 months.
 The result of the calculation is then subject to a floor and a cap, of 25% and 45% of the SCR respectively.
-The MCR as at 20 February 2018 was USD66.5m, down from USD67.8m last year, reflecting lower net retained premiums and net technical provisions.
+The MCR as at 20 February 2019 was USD68.0m, up from USD66.5m last year, reflecting higher net technical provisions offset partially by lower net retained premiums.

-The Association's overall capital position
+8.4 The Association's overall capital position

-Table 12 shows the Association's capital position in relation to the SCR and the MCR.
+The following table shows the Association's capital position in relation to the SCR and the MCR at 20 February 2019.